Rajeshwari-Rudra/rr-shell-data-processing/README.md

 - git add . - adds the files
 - git commit -m "initial commit" - commits the repo with message
 - git push origin branchName - pushes the changes to that specific branchName
+- cat - concatenate files and print on the standard output

 ## Creating a project
 - Start a new project, Right click on folder and select "Open PowerShell window here as administrator".